Social Security Disability Attorney in Denver

 SSDI and SSI Benefit Changes in Colorado for 2024

-In 2024, individuals in Colorado receiving Social Security Disability Insurance (SSDI) will experience an increase in their monthly benefits due to a 3.2% Cost-of-Living Adjustment (COLA) implemented nationwide.
-This adjustment raises the maximum SSDI monthly payment to $3,822, an increase from $3,627 in 2023.
-On average, SSDI beneficiaries in Colorado will now receive approximately $1,780 per month, slightly exceeding the national average.
+In 2024, the Social Security Disability Insurance (SSDI) monthly benefits increased by 3.2% due to a Cost-of-Living Adjustment (COLA), raising the maximum SSDI monthly payment to $3,822, up from $3,627 in 2023.
+On average, SSDI beneficiaries in Colorado will receive about $1,780 per month.

 Why Choose Boesen Law for Your Social Security Disability Claim?